 Equipped with a full batten mainsail and a self-tacking jib, this yacht will also satisfy sailors looking for performance and an ultimate sailing experience, whilst offering optimum control and ease of handling.

-Compulsory All Inclusive Package (End-Cleaning, Gas, Berthing at Marinas, Dinghy, Towel Set, Bed Sheets, Baby&Kids Life Jackets, Dinghy & Outboard Engine): EUR 350
+Compulsory all Inclusive Package includes End-Cleaning, Gas, Berthing at Marinas, Dinghy, Towel Set, Bed Sheets, Baby & Kids Life Jackets, Dinghy & Outboard Engine.

 All notifications or messages must be made in written form or text form.